 The contract term and interim schedules

-The staff estimates of cost for specific work are stated as a maximum expected bid
+Staff estimates of cost for specific work stated as a maximum expected bid

 Tasks are identified to complete the scope of work and staff estimates the hours and cost for each task.
 The cost estimates for specific work are based mainly on past contract expense experience and include estimates of contractor hours, material and travel costs.
 RTF staff review the SOW and cost estimate prior to presentation to the Operations Subcommittee for approval.